Aktam ancient settlement: Location

 Almaty region, Balkhash district, on the Bank of the dry arm of Ortabakanas, on the territory of the saryesik-Atyrau desert, 120 km North of the village of Bakanas.

-Preservation of the monument
+Preservation

-The monument is under state protection, but it is not included in the State list of historical and cultural monuments of local significance in Almaty region, 2010.there is no Physical protection of the monument in place.
+The monument is under state protection, but it is not included in the State list of historical and cultural monuments of local significance in Almaty region, 2010.
+There is no physical protection of the monument in place.